karantatiwala/Online-Movie-Ticket-Booking-Portal/README.md

 <br />
 An Admin can Insert Movie, Schedule a Movie in a particular Screen and in particular Timeslot and can delete a Movie.
 <br/>
 After Booking the user is shown the Total Amount of the tickets also he is given the option to Order a Meal.
-If he orders the Meal he is shown the Total amount i.e, Tickets + Food.
+If the User orders the Meal User is shown the Total amount i.e, Tickets + Food.
 <br />
 It is a Project based on Object Oriented Concepts.
 Interfaces, Inheritence, JDBC, Servlets, JSP Concepts of Java are used.
 MySQL is used for Database.